 - Spadoni GL, Cianfarani S; Bone age assessment in the workup of children with endocrine disorders.
 Horm Res Paediatr.
 2010;73(1):2-5.
 Epub 2010 Jan 15.

-- Human growth hormone (somatropin) for the treatment of growth failure in children; NICE Technology Appraisal, May 2010
+- Human growth hormone (somatropin) for the treatment of growth failure in children; NICE Technology Appraisal Guidance, May 2010

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.